railwayapp/docs/src/docs/guides/public-networking.md

 - <a href="https://support.dnsimple.com/articles/domain-apex-heroku/" target="_blank">DNSimple ALIAS</a> - Set up an ALIAS in DNSimple for your root domain.
 - <a href="https://www.namecheap.com/support/knowledgebase/article.aspx/9646/2237/how-to-create-a-cname-record-for-your-domain/" target="_blank">Namecheap CNAME</a> - Set up an CNAME in Namecheap for your root domain.

+In contrast there are many nameservers that don't support CNAME flattening or dynamic ALIAS records -

+- <a href="https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register-other-dns-service.html" target="_blank">AWS Route 53</a>
+- <a href="https://support.hostinger.com/en/articles/1696789-how-to-change-nameservers-at-hostinger" target="_blank">Hostinger</a>
+- <a href="https://www.godaddy.com/en-ca/help/edit-my-domain-nameservers-664" target="_blank">GoDaddy</a>

 **Workaround - Changing your Domain's Nameservers**

-If your DNS provider doesn't support CNAME Flattening or dynamic ALIAS records, you can also change your domain's nameservers to point to Cloudflare's nameservers.
+If your DNS provider doesn't support CNAME Flattening or dynamic ALIAS records at the root, you can also change your domain's nameservers to point to Cloudflare's nameservers.
 This will allow you to use a CNAME record for the root domain.
 Follow the instructions listed on Cloudflare's documentation to <a href="https://developers.cloudflare.com/dns/zone-setups/full-setup/setup/" target="_blank">change your nameservers</a>.

 ## Adding a root domain with www. subdomain to Cloudflare